 Billet does tend to be stronger but it’s not necessarily true that a part made from billet aluminum is always stronger.
-Like I said, calling something “billet” doesn’t tell you what material is used.
+Like I said, calling something “billet” doesn’t tell you what material is used, it just tells you how it was manufactured.
 If you made a transmission out of billet tin and compared it to a cast aluminum transmission, there’s no question that the aluminum would be better than the tin one.

 That being said, if you have used identical materials to make a cast and billet transmission, the billet would come out stronger.
-That’s because, cast materials are heated and cooled more by the time they become a finished product which changes the structure of the metal itself.
+That’s because cast materials are heated and cooled more by the time they become a finished product which changes the structure of the metal itself.
 Every heating and cooling cycle has to be carefully controlled to maintain strength, but the process isn’t perfect.
-The result is weaker metal because every step has the potential to introduce flaws to the material from air pockets to weaker crystal structure.
+The result is weaker metal because every step has the potential to introduce flaws to the material like tiny air pockets or a weaker crystal structure.
 That makes billet materials more consistent.

 Having two identical materials to choose from—one cast and one billet—is rare, though.
 That leads us to the main reason why billet material tends to be stronger.
 That is, alloys that are better for machining tend to be stronger while alloys that are better for casting tend to be softer.